cs207-f18-WIRS/cs207-FinalProject/How-to-install and Demo.md

       d_x = 107.11041244660139

       ```
-  - According to Wolfram Alfa this should give:
+  - According to Wolfram Alpha this should give:
       - 32 (1 + 2 log^2(2) + log(4))
       - = 107.1104124466013909813974174582298585475873975011072538'